 #4 Make it fun!

-I like to put on some upbeat music or listen to a podcast when I am cleaning, it helps me to get motivated to clean.
+I like to put on some upbeat music or listen to a podcast when I am cleaning, it helps me to get motivated to clean, and makes the cleaning process so much easier!

 This makes cleaning fun!